stcarrez/ada-ado/docs/Sessions.md

 The `Session` type is used to represent read-only database sessions.
 It provides operations to query the database but it does not allow to update or delete content.
-The `Master_Session` type extends the `Session` type to provide write access and it provides operations to get update or delete statements.
-The differentiation between the two sessions is provided for the support of database replications with databases such as MySQL.
+The `Master_Session` type extends the `Session` type to provide write access and it provides operations to get insert, update or delete statements.
+The differentiation between the two sessions is provided for the support of database replications with databases such as MySQL or PostgreSQL.

 ## Connection string
 The database connection string is an URI that specifies the database driver to use as well